rmorsomme/Fractals-and-Chaos-Game/Script.md

 <img src="Script_files/figure-markdown_github/fractal square-1.png" style="display: block; margin: auto;" />

 Surprisingly, unlike the previous quadrilateral figure, the square fractal does not contain any clear pattern.
-Yet, once again, by varying the value of `p` we can change the patterns in the obtained figure.
+Yet, as with triangular fractals, varying the value of `p` changes the patterns of the obtained figure.

 ``` r
 for(p in c(0.1, 0.2, 0.3, 0.45, 0.49, 0.5, 0.55, 0.7, 0.9))

   print(generate_fractal(x = c(0,0,1,1), y = c(0,1,0,1),
                          p = p, subtitle = paste("p =", p)))
 ```